meashna/ISE/mod5.md

 ### **Module V: Hazard Identification and Analysis**

 1. **Hazard and Risk**
-   - **Q9:** What do you mean by hazard and risk?
+   - ❓ What do you mean by hazard and risk?

 2. **Types of Hazards**
    - Classification of Fire
-     - **Q20a:** Describe the classification of fires and types of extinguishers.
+     - ❓ Describe the classification of fires and types of extinguishers.
+     - ❓ Explain any four types of fire extinguishers and their functions.
    - Fire Explosion and Toxic Gas Release
-     - **Q10:** Write a short note on toxic gas release due to chemical and fire explosions.
+     - ❓ Write a short note on toxic gas release due to chemical and fire explosions.
+     - ❓ Explain the different causes of electric hazards.

 3. **Hazard Identification and Risk Assessment**
    - Inventory Analysis
    - Fire and Explosion Hazard Rating of Process Plants
    - Dow Fire and Explosion Hazard Index
+   - ❓ Explain the need for a Preliminary Hazard Analysis in a hazardous industry.

 4. **Hazard and Operability Study (HAZOP)**
    - Methodology
    - Criticality Analysis
    - Corrective Action and Follow-up
+     - ❓ What is meant by HAZOP?
+     - ❓ What is the significance of HAZOP analysis, and how do you conduct a HAZOP study?
-   - **Q19a:** Describe the relevance and procedure of HAZOP for safety assessment.
+     - ❓ Describe the relevance and procedure of HAZOP for safety assessment.
+     - ❓ Briefly explain Criticality Analysis.

 5. **Control of Chemical Hazards**
+   - ❓ Discuss different types of chemical hazards with suitable examples.
-   - **Q20b:** Discuss the hazardous properties of chemical materials.
+   - ❓ Describe any four hazardous properties of chemical materials.
+   - ❓ Explain the hierarchy of control of chemical hazards.

 6. **Material Safety Data Sheets (MSDS)**
+   - ❓ What is meant by MSDS?
-   - **Q10:** Why is MSDS mandatory for chemical products?
+   - ❓ Why is MSDS mandatory for chemical products?
-   - **Q19b:** How does MSDS differ from a product label?
+   - ❓ How does MSDS differ from a product label?

   ---